 *Penn State York Spring Open House: Saturday, March 26 beginning at 9:00 a.m.
 (ET) Students will learn about the admissions and financial aid award processes and timeline, meet our faculty and students, and enjoy a virtual campus tour.
 In addition, students can choose to attend a variety of small-group breakout sessions to learn about Penn State’s 2 + 2 plan, academic programs, and student activities.
 Students will receive a $65 application fee waiver if they attend the event.
 Students can register online or call 717-771-4040.

 Colleges across the country have announced opportunities for virtual visits, chats with students in various majors, and admissions information sessions as a result of schools being closed.
 We will add links, information and opportunities for you to make the most of virtual college visit opportunities.
 Check back for updates!

-As you conduct your virtual visits please use this form to compare schools: https://www.act.org/content/dam/act/unsecured/documents/CollegeComparisonWorksheet.pdf OR Use this chart to record your answers.
+As you conduct your virtual visits please use this form to compare schools: https://www.act.org/content/dam/act/unsecured/documents/CollegeComparisonWorksheet.pdf.

 - Virtual College Tour Sites:

 - http://www.ecampustours.com/ Virtual tours of over 1300 campuses!

 - https://www.youvisit.com/collegesearch/ Visit over 600 colleges for free!